pyexcel-webwares/Flask-Excel/doc/source/index.rst

 The idea originated from the common usability problem when developing an excel file driven web applications for non-technical office workers: such as office assistant, human resource administrator.
-It is an un-deniable fact that not all people know the difference among various excel formats: csv, xls, xlsx.
+The fact is that not all people know the difference among various excel formats: csv, xls, xlsx.
 Instead of training those people about file formats, this library helps web developers to handle most of the excel file formats by providing a common programming interface.
+To add a specific excel file format to you application, all you need is to install an extra pyexcel plugin.
+No code change to your application.

 The highlighted features are: